SarahKnits/EasyPieces/README.md

 ### Tutorial

-To use this program, make sure you have downloaded GNUplot.
-If you do not have GNUplot, you can download it using Homebrew.
+To use this program, make sure you have downloaded GNUplot and sbt.
 You will also need to download the source code for PiecewiseGrapher.

 Once you have downloaded the project, enter the PiecewiseGrapher directory.
 Type